Although $500 might seem like a lot of money to some, this is truly the lower midrange for what professionals would consider a budget expense.

-There’s actually a lot of well designed and high performing products in this price range, and for the most part, you can’t go wrong with choosing one over the other.
+There are actually many well-designed and high-performing products in this price range, and for the most part, you can’t go wrong with choosing one over the other.

-These are the best studio monitors you can buy under $500:
+These are the best studio monitors under $500 to buy:

 The best monitors under $500